-Section III presents recommendations related to legislative, informational, and other matters noted during our current year audit.
+Section III presents recommendations related to internal control, procedures, and other matters noted during our current year audit.
 These comments are offered in the interest of helping the Library in its efforts toward continuous improvement, not just in the areas of internal control and accounting procedures, but also in operational or administrative efficiency and effectiveness.